run-z/project-config/doc/build-z.md

 `build-z` script utilizes [Rollup].
 Rollup configuration is generated automatically.

-To customize Rollup configuration add `rollup.config.js` [Rollup configuration] file at project root.
-This configuration can be passed directly to Rollup by command like `rollup -c`.
+To customize, add `rollup.config.js` [Rollup configuration] file at project root.
+This configuration can be passed directly to Rollup by invoking `rollup -c`.

 Options added to configuration file passed to Rollup instead of automatically generated ones.
 To use automatically generated options and extend them, the `rollup.config.js` may like this: